 Third Party Content Identification: Use this option to determine how Third Party Content (content not owned by your team) is identified with two options:

-- Use All content not from a whitelisted domain to classify any content not from your start URL domain or whitelisted domains as Third Party Content.
+- Use All content not from an allowed domain to classify any content not from your start URL domain or allowed domains as Third Party Content.
 This is the recommended setting if you scan a relatively few number of sites repeatedly.

 Resource Requesting Behavior: Specify which resources are analyzed based on how they're linked from the page with two options: